mattburt36/BLE-Gateway/README.md

-# BLE Gateway for ThingsBoard
+# BLE Gateway for ThingsBoard - SenseCAP Indicator Edition

-ESP32-based BLE to MQTT gateway that discovers all BLE devices and parses temperature/humidity data from LOP001 sensors.
+ESP32-S3 based BLE to MQTT gateway with 4" touch display for the Seeed Studio SenseCAP Indicator D1.
+Discovers all BLE devices, parses temperature/humidity data from LOP001 sensors, and displays real-time data on the integrated screen.
 Features multi-threaded operation, intelligent change detection, and seamless ThingsBoard integration.

 ## Features